danielboendergaard/phantom-pdf/README.md

 ```

 ### PhantomJS Version
 This package uses PhantomJS 1.9.8 x64 which is included in the package.
-If you want to use another version its easy
+If you want to use another version it's easy.
 ```php
 $pdf->setBinaryPath('/some/path/phantomjs');
 ```